Harlow (restaurant)

 Chain of vegetarian cafes in Portland, Oregon, U.S.

 Harlow is a small chain of gluten-free and vegetarian restaurants in Portland, Oregon.
 Britt Galloway and Karen Pride opened the original cafe on Hawthorne Boulevard, in southeast Portland's Richmond neighborhood, in 2013.
 The business was purchased by Adam and Jackie Sappington in 2018.
 The couple opened a second location in northwest Portland's Northwest District in 2021, followed by a third location on Alberta Street in northeast Portland's Vernon neighborhood.
 The original cafe relocated within Richmond in 2024.
 Harlow has garnered a positive reception.

 Description

 Harlow is a small chain vegetarian cafes in Portland, Oregon, known for its dairy- and gluten-free options.
-The original restaurant operates on Hawthorne Boulevard, in southeast Portland's Richmond neighborhood, and outposts are on 23rd Avenue in northwest Portland's Northwest District, as well as Alberta Street in northeast Portland's Vernon neighborhood.
+The original restaurant operated on Hawthorne Boulevard, in southeast Portland's Richmond neighborhood, until 2024, when operations were moved to Division Street.
+Outposts have operated on 23rd Avenue in northwest Portland's Northwest District, as well as Alberta Street in northeast Portland's Vernon neighborhood.

 Eater Portland has said the original and Northwest District locations have "homey, vintage-chic vibes" and plants.